Skip to content

 Conference Outputs

 The conference program, research abstracts, presentation slides, and other conference outputs will be archived on this website.
 The program structure will create opportunities for all attendees to receive feedback on their work in progress and in development.
-Select presenters will be invited to contribute a chapter to an edited volume on the conference theme, which will feature contributions from early career scholars paired with those from senior scholars.
-Papers will be chosen from among those presented at the conference.
-If you would like to have a paper considered for inclusion in the edited volume that you do not plan to present at the conference, please contact the organizer.
+An edited volume on the conference theme is under contract with Edward Elgar.
+You can find more information about this volume on the Call for Submissions page.